-At Emerge we try and support founders just like you with the Network, Capital and Expertise they need to succeed.
+In terms of the key components that founders need to succeed, Emerge focus on the right Network, core Expertise and access to Capital.
 Which parts were critical to you early on?
 It was all about the network for us.
 I know Emerge connect founders to potential customers (schools) and this is really important to help get your first customers, and from there it’s all about building a user centred product that helps referral and virality.
-That was key for us - and that is something that I am now helping Emerge alumni with on the product workshop day I run with Nic!
+That was key for us — and that is something that I am now helping Emerge alumni with on the product workshop day I run with Nic!

 So Jamie, what’s the next big goal for you?